grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 # Configure the Tempo data source

-The Tempo data source sets how your Tempo data connects to Grafana and lets you configure features and integrations with other telemetry signals.
+The Tempo data source sets how Grafana connects to your Tempo database and lets you configure features and integrations with other telemetry signals.

 To configure basic settings for the Tempo data source, complete the following steps: